-The Cislunar space internetworking BOF is chartered to perform the following work by 31November 2006:
+The Cislunar Space Internetworking WG is chartered to perform the following work by 1 April 2007:

-- 1. Create a top-level operations concept for extending emerging terrestrial Internet technologies so that they operate effectively over the whole range of cislunar distances, including providing tolerance to the disruptions that are inherent in highly stressed space communications environments.
-The concept will particularly address the projected needs of possible new programs of lunar exploration, and their mapping into similar capabilities that will be needed on and around Mars. - 2.
-Review the current suite of CCSDS space Internet standards and recommend any updates that are required to keep them current. - 3.
-Examine the spectrum of new Internet development activities that are proceeding within Internet standardization groups (such as the IETF) and identify where they may be applicable to the problems of data, voice and video internetworking over cislunar distances.
-Candidate activities are numerous and include, e.g.: - a.
-The Stream Control Transmission Protocol SCTP. - b.
-The Datagram Congestion Control Protocol (DCCP).
+- 1. Create a top-level architecture and operations concept (CCSDS Green Book) for communicating effectively over the whole range of cislunar distances.
+The architecture will address the projected needs of new lunar exploration programs and their mapping into (and interoperation with) similar capabilities that will be needed on and around Mars; - 2.
+Review current and emerging CCSDS standards and recommend any updates required to keep them current and to support cislunar communication (Green Book, Pink Sheets); - 3.
+Examine the spectrum of new Internet development activities that are proceeding within Internet standardization groups, such as the Internet Engineering Task Force (IETF), and identify where they may be applicable to the operations concept developed above.
+Candidate activities include: - a.
+The Stream Control Transmission Protocol (SCTP); - b.
+The Datagram Congestion Control Protocol (DCCP); - c.
+Voice Over IP (VOIP); - d.
+Disruption Tolerant Networking (DTN);

-- c.
-Voice Over IP (VOIP). - d.
-Disruption Tolerant Networking (DTN). - e.
-LEMONADE enhancements to Internet email to support diverse service environments. - f.
+- e.
+LEMONADE enhancements to Internet email to support diverse service environments; - f.
 Internet over Digital Broadcast Video Networks. - 4.
-Develop a portfolio of protocol standards (Orange / Red books as appropriate) for cislunar communications with the proviso that these standards should, whenever possible, be extensible to larger communications distances such as Earth-Mars.
+Recommend standards for cislunar communications (CCSDS Red/Orange Books) with the proviso that these standards should, whenever possible, be extensible to larger communications distances such as Earth-Mars.

-Date Milestone 01 November 2004 Draft green book describing operations concept and protocol suite requirements.
-Considers both cislunar and Mars communications environments.
-Survey document describing candidate protocols.
-01 April 2005 Draft review of existing CCSDS standards with recommendations for updating them.
-Down-selection from protocol survey list to core set for further investigation / performance analysis.
-Begin extensive analysis of down-selected protocol set.
-01 November 2005 Finalized green book describing operations concept and protocol requirements.
-Draft report on down-selected protocol set.
-01 April 2006 Draft 1 Orange / Red book(s) for recommended protocols.
-Includes recommendations for updating CCSDS protocols.
-31 November 2006 Orange / Red Book(s) issue 1 for recommended protocol set.
-Includes newly adopted/developed protocols and updates to CCSDS protocols.
+Date Milestone 15 November 2004 Draft Green Book describing cislunar communications architecture, operations concept, and protocol suite requirements.
+This Green Book considers both cislunar and Mars in-situ communications environments Survey document describing candidate protocols 1 April 2005 Draft review of existing CCSDS Standards with proposed plan for updating them Down-selection from protocol survey list to core set for further investigation/performance analysis Begin extensive analysis of down-selected protocol set 1 November 2005 Finalized Green Book describing operations concept and protocol requirements Final report on proposed updates to existing CCSDS protocols Draft report on down-selected protocol set 1 April 2006 Draft 1, Red/Orange Book(s) for recommended protocols.
+Includes recommendations for updating CCSDS protocols 30 November 2006 Red/Orange Book(s) Issue 1 for recommended protocols.
+Includes newly adopted/developed protocols and updates to CCSDS protocols 1 April 2007 Draft 2 Red/Orange Book(s) for recommended protocol set

-The risk management approach is to wherever possible use existing communication network standards.
-Where this is not possible, efforts will be made to influence existing standards to include features needed by the WG.
-If existing standards cannot be modified, modifications to existing standards will be considered.
+The risk management approach is to wherever possible use existing architectures and standards.
+Where this is not possible, new architectures will be defined, and efforts will be made to influence existing standards to include features needed by the WG.
+If existing standards cannot be modified, revisions/updates to existing standards will be considered.
 Here concepts from one or more existing network standards may be combined, and new protocol specifications will be required.
-Where there are still deficiencies, completely new approaches will be considered
+Where there are still deficiencies, completely new approaches will be considered for standardization.

-The initial set of candidate protocols will be selected taking into account the requirements detailed in the operations concept and protocol suite needs green book.
+The initial set of candidate protocols will be selected taking into account the requirements detailed in the architecture and operations concept Green Book.
 This set of protocols will be reduced as necessary, and simulation and/or prototyping activities will be used to evaluate the effectiveness of the reduced set of protocols and the feasibility of deploying them.
-Results of various prototyping activities will be consolidated during the definition of the final Orange/Red books.
+Results of various prototyping activities will be consolidated during the definition of the final Orange/Red Books.

-The quality of the end product relies heavily on the commitment of Agencies to provide support for the architecture study and protocol evaluations.
+The quality of the end product relies heavily on the commitment of Government Agencies to provide support for the architecture study and protocol evaluations.

-The schedule listed in section C of this document assumes that the working group can be formed quickly following the spring 2005 CCSDS meetings.
+The schedule listed in section C of this document assumes that the working group can be formed quickly following the Spring 2004 CCSDS meetings.
 Delay in forming the working group will slip the entire schedule.